What is on the 4th floor?

 What is on the 6th floor?

 A major 6th floor renovation is being planned for the next few years, although a start date has not yet been set.
-The preliminary plans show solar panels being installed on the roof, new administrative/clinical space being built on the 6th floor, and a pedestrian bridge from the 6th floor of the 200 McAllister building to the new academic building planned for 333 Golden Gate Avenue.
+The preliminary plans show solar panels being installed on the roof, new administrative/classroom space being built on the 6th floor, and a pedestrian bridge from the 6th floor of the 200 McAllister building to the new academic building planned for 333 Golden Gate Avenue.

 The Law Library and the Academic Dean's office have created a small "Academic & Professional Success" collection including more than 100 books, flashcards, and CDs on success in law school, on the bar exam, and in practice.

 This collection is available to current students at the 4th floor library circulation desk.
 It includes a wide variety of helpful titles such as: